Weighted sparsity regularization for source identification for elliptic PDEs: Numerical experiments

 When $\alpha = 3\bar{\alpha}$, the plots of $\xx_\alpha^*$, displayed in panels \ref{fig:ex2a}a), \ref{fig:ex2b}a) and \ref{fig:ex2c}a), show that the true source is successfully recovered in all three cases, albeit with an underestimated magnitude.

 We can, however, as a post-processing step, improve the magnitude of the solutions using \eqref{eq:gammanoise}: Assuming $[\WWK^{-1}\AAK^\dagger\eta]_j << [\WW^{-1}\PPK\ee_j]_j$, we compute

 where the index $j$ in the denominator is known since $\argmax_i \xx_\alpha^* = j$, see Theorem \ref{thm:Pnoise}.
-By re-scaling the solution displayed in panel (a) of figures \ref{fig:ex2a}-\ref{fig:ex2c}, the magnitude of the rescaled source becomes 0.88, 1.0 and 0.93, respectively.
+By re-scaling the solution displayed in panel (a) of Figures \ref{fig:ex2a}-\ref{fig:ex2c}, the magnitude of the rescaled source becomes 0.88, 1.0 and 0.93, respectively.
 This post-processing step can only be mathematically justified if the assumptions needed in Theorem \ref{thm:Pnoise} hold, but it can "always" be applied in practice.
 (We have not explored its success when the assumptions in Theorem \ref{thm:Pnoise} are violated.)

-When the problem is under-regularized, i.e., $\alpha = 0.3\bar{\alpha}$, the inverse solutions are still good visual approximations of the true source, see figures \ref{fig:ex2a}b), \ref{fig:ex2b}b) and \ref{fig:ex2c}b).
+When the problem is under-regularized, i.e., $\alpha = 0.3\bar{\alpha}$, the inverse solutions are still good visual approximations of the true source, see Figures \ref{fig:ex2a}b), \ref{fig:ex2b}b) and \ref{fig:ex2c}b).
 However, the inverse solutions also contain small contributions from other basis vectors than $\ee_j$.
 Both the magnitude and the number of incorrect active basis vectors appear to increase as the noise level increases.

 In most applications, $\bar{\alpha}$ is not available because it requires full knowledge of the noise $\eta$.
-We therefore performed a numerical study under the common assumption that only (an estimate of) $\|\eta\|$ is known.
-This allows the use of Morozov's discrepancy principle for choosing the truncation parameter $k$.
-Figure \ref{fig:ex2many} compares solutions of \eqref{eq:BF4} for different choices of $k$ and $\alpha$, where the choice $k = 5$ is obtained by applying Morozov's discrepancy principle with the threshold $1.05\|\eta\|$.
+We therefore performed a numerical study under the common assumption that only (an estimate of) $\|\eta\|_2$ is known.
+This allows the use of Morozov's discrepancy principle \cite{morozov1966solution,BEng96} for choosing the truncation parameter $k$ for each fixed size of $\alpha$: We did not attempt to estimate appropriate values for both $k$ and $\alpha$ simultaneously, which must thus be regarded as an open problem.
+Figure \ref{fig:ex2many} compares solutions of \eqref{eq:BF4} for different choices of $k$ and $\alpha$, where the choice $k = 5$ is the outcome of applying Morozov's discrepancy principle with the threshold $1.05\|\eta\|_2$.
 The values $k = 3$ and $k = 15$ are chosen simply to compare the choice $k = 5$ with a smaller and larger truncation parameter.

 In this particular example, we observe that using a relatively strong regularization in the truncated SVD step, i.e., choosing $k = 3$, gives good reconstruction of the source for all the tested values of $\alpha$.
 If the regularization by truncated SVD is reduced, i.e., when $k$ increases, it appears that $\alpha$ must be chosen more carefully to obtain a good reconstruction.